Parcel locker

-Parcel locker is an automated postal box that allows users for a self-service collection of parcels and oversize letters as well as the dispatch of parcels.
+A parcel locker is an automated postal box that allows users for a self-service collection of parcels and oversize letters as well as the dispatch of parcels.

 Amazon Locker

 Amazon Locker is a self-service package delivery service of parcel lockers offered by online retailer Amazon.
 Amazon customers can select any Locker location as their delivery address and retrieve their orders at that location by entering a unique pick-up code on the Locker touch screen.
 However, certain third-party sellers on Amazon may not be able to ship to an Amazon Locker, due to their use of other shipping services such as FedEx or UPS that require a signature.
 There are several sizes, but when ordering, amazon.com reports some parcels are too big to be delivered to a locker.

 The Amazon Locker program was launched in September 2011 in New York City, Seattle, and London.
 As of June 2018, Lockers were available in over 2,800 locations in 70+ cities.